Today’s Best Recipe is this Easy Vanilla Milkshake.

-You can add toppings, syrups, or other flavorings if you want to experience something more than simple vanilla.
+You can add toppings, syrups, or other flavorings to experience something more than simple vanilla.

-Invented by Stephen J. Poplawski, the blender appeared in 1922, saving the arms of soda jerks, and changing history!
+The blender was invented by Stephen J. Poplawski in 1922, saving the arms of soda jerks, and changing history!

 Back then, they were a “sturdy, healthful eggnog type of drink with eggs and whiskey.”

 By the early 1900s the term milkshake referred to “wholesome drinks made with chocolate, strawberry, or vanilla syrups.” and being asked for with ice cream.

 Fun Fact: New Englanders eat more ice cream–and milkshakes–than anywhere else in the United States!

-Believe it or not, the Chicago drugstore chain, Walgreens, gets credit for adding malted milk powder to a milkshake.
+Believe it or not, Walgreens’s Chicago drugstore chain gets credit for adding malted milk powder to a milkshake.

-Credit is given to a Walgreen’s employee by the name of Ivar “Pop” Coulson, who, in 1922, was making milkshakes at the soda fountain with two scoops of vanilla ice cream to the popular malted milk drink recipe.
+Credit is given to a Walgreen’s employee named Ivar “Pop” Coulson, who, in 1922, was making milkshakes at the soda fountain with two scoops of vanilla ice cream to the popular malted milk drink recipe.

 It was called “Horlick’s Malted Milk” and became one of the most popular drinks sold in soda-fountain eateries.